JokerQyou/maupassant-hugo/README.md

 ## Archive list

-To enable the archive list page (located at `/archives/`), you need to create `index.md` file inside your site's `content/archives` folder.
+To enable the archive list page (located at `/archives/`), you need to create `archives.md` file inside your site's `content` folder.
 Fill this file with following content:

 ```markdown
 ---